stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ## Summary

-In this chapter we rendered a terrain grid using tesselation shaders which implemented the following:
+In this chapter we rendered a terrain grid using tesselation shaders by implementation of the following:

 * A model builder for the terrain grid.

 * The tesselation pipeline stage.

-* Push constants.

 * Derived pipelines.